AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/marketo-web-personalization.md

 This extension deploys the script for [!DNL Marketo’s] Web Personalization and ContentAI applications. [!DNL Marketo] Web Personalization uniquely identifies and personalizes content to web visitor characteristics, such as firmographics for anonymous visitors and a broad array of behavioral attributes within the [!DNL Marketo] Engagement Platform for known visitors. [!DNL Marketo] ContentAI contains capabilities for AI-powered recommendations and personalization for web and email campaigns that are unique for B2B customers.

 [!DNL Marketo Web Personalization] is a personalization extension in Adobe Experience Platform.
-For more information about the extension functionality, see the extension page on [Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.101232.marketo-web-personalization.html).
+For more information about web personalization and ContentAI in Marketo, read [Web Personalization Overview](https://experienceleague.adobe.com/docs/marketo/using/product-docs/web-personalization/understanding-web-personalization/web-personalization-overview.html?lang=en).

 This destination is an Adobe Experience Platform Launch extension.
 For more information about how Platform Launch extensions work in Platform, see [Adobe Experience Platform Launch extensions overview](../launch-extensions/overview.md).